 When people try coffee from Ethiopia, and especially when they are in the country, at the source, they become hooked.
 But what’s so special about Ethiopian coffee?
 Coffee is a science and an art, there are many processes involved in “creating” a coffee flavor.

-Ethiopian coffee is either wet processed or sun dried in high-alititudes, combined with many other factors, the coffee has a tea like consistency with a rich flavor similar to Earl Grey tea.
-It also has a much higher acidity than most coffees.
+Ethiopian coffee is either wet-processed or sun-dried at high altitudes, combined with many other factors, the coffee has a tea-like consistency with a rich flavor similar to Earl Grey tea.
+It also has much higher acidity than most coffees.
 These flavors are unique and have addictive qualities.

-Ethiopia is a very dry and hot country which is where many “coffee countries” are located.
+Ethiopia is a very dry and hot country which is where many “coffee countries” are located, on the coffee belt.
 Most of the coffee farms are actually at very high altitudes up in the Ethiopian highlands.
 The coffee is grown at an altitude of up to 2,300m.
-This altitude starves the coffee bean of oxygen and creates a more acidic result.
+This altitude starves the coffee bean of oxygen and creates a more acidic brew.

 The actual land area where coffee is famed comes in at around 450,000 hectares.
 This is then split into 4 different areas of farming including: